Tikam321/system-design/springBoot/spring-boot-interview.md

 - @SpringBootApplication – used to denote the main class of a Boot Application.
 This annotation combines @Configuration, @EnableAutoConfiguration,
 - and @ComponentScan annotations with their default attributes.

+17. What is Spring Boot dependency management?
+- Spring Boot dependency management is used to manage dependencies and configuration automatically without you specifying the version for any of that dependencies.

+18. Can we create a non-web application in Spring Boot?
+- Yes, we can create a non-web application by removing the web dependencies from the classpath along with changing the way Spring Boot creates the application context.

+19. Is it possible to change the port of the embedded Tomcat server in Spring Boot?
+- Yes, it is possible.
+By using the server.port in the application.properties.

+20. What are the actuator-provided endpoints used for monitoring the Spring boot application?
+- Actuators provide below pre-defined endpoints to monitor our application.
+- Health
+- Info
+- Beans
+- Mappings
+- Configprops
+- Httptrace
+- Heapdump
+- Threaddump
+- Shutdown

+21. Can we disable the default web server in the Spring boot application?
+- Yes, we can use application.properties to configure the web application type i.e spring.main.web-application-type=none.

+22. The main functionality of spring-boot-starter-web is to let you build HTTP web apps and REST APIs quickly with auto-configuration.

+It mainly provides:

+Spring MVC (@RestController, @RequestMapping, etc.)
+An embedded web server (Tomcat by default)
+JSON support (Jackson) for request/response conversion Core web auto-configuration so you can run with minimal setup